 It really is quite easy.
 You gently heat 1 cup of water with 1 cup of sugar over medium-low heat until the sugar is completely dissolved.
 Stir the simple syrup occasionally to help with the dissolving.
 This should only take a couple of minutes.
 You don’t want the syrup to boil, or you will evaporate too much of your water and risk burning the sugar.
 When the sugar is completely dissolved, remove it from the heat and cool for 10 minutes.

 Pour the simple syrup and 1 cup of lemon juice into a pitcher.
 You’ll want to dilute the mixture with cold water, then allow your lemonade to chill in the refrigerator for 3 to 4 hours.
-When deciding how much to dilute the lemonade, I always suggest starting with 4 cups, then sampling it.
-If it’s too strong, add more water gradually until you get just the flavor your looking for.
-Keep in mind you will be adding sparkling water to the lemonade, and if you are adding ice to your lemonade, it will further dilute the lemonade as the ice melts.
+When deciding how much to dilute the lemonade, I suggest starting with 4 cups and then sampling it.
+If it’s too strong, gradually add more water until you get just the flavor you’re looking for.
+Keep in mind that you will be adding sparkling water to the lemonade, and if you add ice to your lemonade, it will further dilute the lemonade as the ice melts.

-Do not add the sparkling water to the lemonade until you are ready to serve, or it may go flat.
-When you are ready to serve, put some ice in the glasses, fill the glasses 2/3 full with lemonade and top off with sparkling water.
+Do not add the sparkling water to the lemonade until you are ready to serve, or it will go flat.
+When ready to serve, put some ice in the glasses, fill the glasses 2/3 full with lemonade and top off with sparkling water.
 Garnish with lemon-lime wedges or slices, and ENJOY!